sarker2018/Power-BI-Project-Beginner/README.md

 ## First Experince & data loading

+* Should you be downloading MS Power BI [Kostenlos Desktop Verson](https://powerbi.microsoft.com/de-de/downloads/) if not previously installed on your machine.
+### First Impression: Ready to go with...

 * There are three views in the Power BI
   * Report View
   * Data View